-Georgia Dermatology Partners, PC have an in-house, full-service dermatopathology laboratory.
+Georgia Dermatology Partners have an in-house, full-service dermatopathology laboratory.
 Our lab specializes in processing and interpreting skin biopsy specimens.
 Our highly trained, board-certified dermatopathologist, Dr. Jessica J. Mercer, has many years of experience.

 What is Dermatopathology?